Heading to the Liberty? Here's our travel guide

 The 4/4A bus runs directly to the Liberty Stadium.
 The fares are £2.80 (single journey) or £4.90 (return journey).

 The Liberty Stadium postcode is SA1 2FA.

 On-site (Postcode: SA1 2FA)

 There will be limited spaces for this fixture, on a first come first served basis.
 Please note, on-site car parks close 15 minutes prior to kick-off.

 Landore Park and Walk is a three-minute walk to the stadium and spaces can be purchased on the day at £6 per vehicle, subject to availability.
 The Park and Walk sites open four hours prior to kick-off and close up to two hours after the final whistle.
 Visitors are advised that some of this car park's surface will be gravel.

 Felindre Park and Ride is located off Junction 46 of the M4.
 The cost is £10 a vehicle.
 The Park and Ride opens 2.5 hours prior to kick-off and closes up to two hours after final whistle.

 We hope you enjoy the game.

-Tickets for the Birmingham City game are available – get yours HERE or call the ticket office on 01792 616400.
-Watch the game in style in our 1912 Heritage lounge – contact our dedicated hospitality team on 01792 616628 or on firstname.lastname@example.org.
+Tickets are still available for this fixture – get yours HERE or call the ticket office on 01792 616400.
+You can upgrade your experience to include lounge access HERE – contact our dedicated hospitality team on 01792 616628 or on email@example.com.